khanlab/core/README.md

-Docker containers and BIDS_Apps in development
+# Docker containers and BIDS_Apps in development
-Maintainer: Ali Khan
+## Maintainer: Ali Khan

+* apps/: BIDS-Apps for processing & analysis
+* docker/: standardized environments for development and apps
+* docker_templates/:  collection of useful Dockerfile templates from outside our group

+### Getting started:

+*  Building  folders with Dockerfiles can be built with make make build make run

+*  Docker Hub organization for khanlab has been created, admin users should be able to: make push

 khanlab/core: